leebyron/ecmascript-reverse-iterable/README.md

 This syntax has the benefit of not introducing new syntactical concepts but instead just adds a few function properties to iterator prototypes.

-In addition to the pattern of using `reversed()`, this proposal also suggests the addition of a *ReverseIterable* interface which any object can implement by adding a function to the `Symbol.reverseIterator` property.
+In addition to the `reverse()` method, this proposal also suggests the addition of a *ReverseIterable* interface which any object can implement by adding a function to the `Symbol.reverseIterator` property.
 Capturing this in an interface allows arbitrary code to detect that a particular object is reverse